jdblack/odoo_docker/README.md

 # Adomi-io - Odoo

-> [!TIP]
-> Want to see a project build with this image?
-> Check out [Listing Lab](https://github.com/adomi-io/listing-lab) for a complete example

-This image is built for developers, infrastructure teams, and companies looking to deploy Odoo on cloud platforms or offer Odoo as a basis for their own custom software, built with a transparent, open-source, and community-supported stack.
+This image is designed for developers, infrastructure teams, and companies that want to deploy Odoo on cloud platforms, build SaaS or IaaS products around it, or use Odoo as the foundation for their own custom software.

-Run Odoo with a single command or build your own base-image to customize Odoo for your needs, or bundled with your own custom addons.
+This image exists to turn Odoo into a repeatable, shippable unit.
+Your code, your addons, your config, all baked into one container that runs the same on a laptop, a staging box, or a cloud cluster which you can deploy with a single command.

+You get a clean development environment that works with modern IDEs, supports breakpoints, and mirrors production.
+When you are ready to deploy, the same image goes to your cloud or on-premise deployments, without surprise differences between environments.

 > [!WARNING]
 > This is not the official Odoo image.
 This image is a community-maintained Odoo image.